2022 United States Senate election in Nevada

 The 2022 United States Senate election in Nevada was held on November 8, 2022, to elect a member of the United States Senate to represent the State of Nevada.
 Incumbent Democratic senator Catherine Cortez Masto won re-election to a second term, narrowly defeating Republican challenger Adam Laxalt.
 Nevada's election results were slowed due to state law that allowed voters to submit mail-in ballots until November 12, and allowed voters to fix clerical problems in their mail-in ballots until November 14, 2022.
+No Republican has won this specific U.S. Senate seat since Adam Laxalt's grandfather Paul Laxalt won a second full term in 1980.

-According to exit polls, Cortez Masto won 62% of Latinos, 64% of young voters, and 52% of women.
+According to exit polls, Cortez Masto won 83% of Black voters, 62% of Hispanic voters, 64% of young voters, and 52% of women.

 Cortez Masto made protecting abortion rights a central issue of her campaign.
 Many experts and forecasters saw Nevada as Republicans' best chance to pickup a seat in the Senate.
+Despite Laxalt leading in most polls, Cortez Masto narrowly won re-election by a little less than 8,000 votes.

 Cortez Masto flipped Washoe County, improving her 2016 voteshare by 1.7%, although Laxalt improved on Joe Heck's margin in rural counties, and performed slightly better in Clark County.
-With a margin of 0.77%, this was the closest Senate race of the 2022 election cycle and the closest Senate election in Nevada since 1998.
+The incumbent Democrat's improvements in Washoe compared to 2016 proved to be decisive, as her victory margin there was slightly larger than in Nevada as a whole.
+With a narrow margin of 0.78%, this was the closest Senate race of the 2022 election cycle and the closest Senate election in Nevada since 1998.